princenyeche/jiraone/docs/api.rst

 --------

-This is a call to the `Credentials` class and the accepted parameters are
+This is a call to the ``Credentials`` class and the accepted parameters are
   * user - string
   * password - string
   * url - string
+  * oauth - dict - An OAuth 2.0 3LO implementation

 Example usage: